guardian/pluto-start/README.md

 Why is it written in Go?
 Because it's small and simple.

+## What is keysync?

+keysync is a small Docker image containing `jq` and `curl`.
+It's used to regularly sync the JWKS signing keys from an external OAuth provider so we don't need to hit an external endpoint every time we validate.

 ## Prerequisites

 - Node.js environment, preferably v16. v17 is known to fail on the current version of Webpack.
 We use `nvm` to manage node versions.